Afghan Opium Production Has Flourished Under U.S. Occupation

 In 2000, the Taliban banned opium production in Afghanistan, making it illegal to grow poppies.
 Any farmer caught cultivating the cash crop would be severely punished, usually by death.
 By the middle of 2001, there was basically no opium produced in Afghanistan, though that nation ordinarily led the world in production of the drug.
-However, since the start of the U.S. led invasion in the Fall of 2001, the poppy fields began growing again and the opium trade has since flourished as never before.
+However, since the start of the U.S. led invasion in the fall of 2001, the poppy fields began growing again and the opium trade has since flourished as never before.

 The Taliban had relied on opium sales to finance their operations until July 2000.
-It was then that the regime’s leader Mullah Mohammed Omar issued a ban on the drug trade, because he claimed that it conflicted with Islamic law.
+It was then that the regime’s leader Mullah Mohammed Omar issued a ban on the drug trade because he claimed that it conflicted with Islamic law.
 Less than a year later, a United Nations (U.N.) delegation visited the areas of the country where poppies were traditionally grown and found nothing.

 “There are no poppies.
 It’s amazing,” the former head of the U.N.
 Drug Control Program, Antonio Maria Costa said.